Article

 Paying unemployment insurance

 As an employer in Ohio, you are responsible for making a few key payments on behalf of your employees — for example, federal taxes such as Medicare and Social Security.
-In addition, Ohio state taxes are to be withheld from the employee’s payroll, consisting of employer payroll taxes or payroll withholding.
-Also included is unemployment insurance (UI).
+In addition, Ohio employers must withhold taxes and make contributions to the federal and state-run UI program.

 UI is a program designed to provide temporary financial assistance to individuals who have lost their jobs through no fault of their own.
-While unemployment insurance is paid by the employer, the Ohio Department of Job and Family Services (ODJFS) oversees the administration of unemployment insurance in the state.
+While employers pay UI, the Ohio Department of Job and Family Services (ODJFS) oversees payments and administers funds to eligible residents.

 Employers can manage Ohio unemployment insurance through an online portal.
-For more information on paying your unemployment insurance, you can consult the Ohio Department of Taxation website.
+For more information on paying your unemployment insurance, you can consult the Ohio Department of Jobs and Family Services.

-Withholding personal income tax from your Ohio employee
+Withholding personal income tax (PIT) from your Ohio employee

 Deel US Payroll